fackelm2/fackelm2.github.io/_posts/2024-07-19-python-venv.md

 ---
 layout: post
-title: python - venv
+title: Using Virtual Environment in Python
 date: 2024-07-19 05:10:00
-description: using venv in python ..
+description: cheatsheat for using venv in python
-tags: formatting code
+tags: code python
-categories: sample-posts
+categories: python
 featured: true
 ---